 Byhalia is a very small town located in the state of Mississippi.
-With a population of 1,255 people and four constituent neighborhoods, Byhalia is the 153rd largest community in Mississippi.
+With a population of 1,229 people and four constituent neighborhoods, Byhalia is the 153rd largest community in Mississippi.

 Byhalia is an extremely ethnically-diverse town.
 The people who call Byhalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byhalia residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Byhalia include Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Byhalia include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Byhalia is English.
 Other important languages spoken here include Italian and Spanish.